The team scrimmaged for the first time this spring.

-An 11-year collegiate coaching veteran with experience in the Big 10, Big East, Conference USA and Sun Belt conferences, Brohm directed a high-flying, high-scoring offensive attack that shattered 18 single-season school records including total offense, individual passing yards and individual rushing yards in his first season as the Hilltoppers' offensive coordinator and quarterbacks coach at WKU in 2013.
+A 12-year collegiate coaching veteran with experience in the Big 10, Big East, Conference USA and Sun Belt conferences, Brohm came to the Hill as the offensive coordinator in 2013 where he directed a high-flying, high-scoring offensive attack that shattered 18 single-season school records including total offense, individual passing yards and individual rushing yards.

-Under Brohm's tutelage, 20 players in offenses he coordinated went on to be drafted into the National Football League while four quarterbacks, Stefan LeFors, Brian Brohm, Hunter Cantwell, and Rusty Smith went on to play in the NFL directly out of Brohm's quarterback room.
+The head coach’s success is not a one-year wonder.
+Under his tutelage, 20 players in offenses he coordinated went on to be drafted into the National Football League while four quarterbacks, Stefan LeFors, Brian Brohm, Hunter Cantwell, and Rusty Smith went on to play in the NFL directly out of Brohm’s quarterback room.

-Brohm's quarterbacks have averaged 2,981 passing yards per season, marks that would rank No. 33 nationally in this season's rankings while they have compiled a career completion percentage of 63-percent, another Top-30 ranking nationally in 2013.
-Since 2003, Brohm has also been a part of 82 total wins as either an offensive coordinator or quarterbacks coach.
-Brohm's offenses, overall, have averaged 446 total yards per game and 33.8 points per game.
+Brohm’s quarterbacks have averaged 3,247 passing yards per season, marks that would have ranked No. 28 nationally in 2014.
+Since 2003, Brohm has also been a part of 90 total wins as either an offensive coordinator or quarterbacks coach.

-Brohm inherits a program that is in the midst of a highly successful transition into the FBS.
-The Hilltoppers are one of just 38 programs nationally to have seven wins in at least three consecutive seasons and are one of just nine programs to accomplish that feat from a non-automatic qualifying conference.
-All of this in just their fifth season in college football's upper echelon of competition.
+Brohm inherited a program that is in the midst of a highly successful transition into the FBS.
+The the Hilltoppers are one of just 29 programs heading into bowl season that have at least seven wins in four consecutive seasons and one of just eight Group of Five teams to accomplish that feat.

-As the assistant head coach and offensive coordinator for the Tops, Brohm's primary pupil, first-year starting quarterback Brandon Doughty, broke a 23-year old record for the most passing yards in a season with 2,857 while running back Antonio Andrews broke his own school record, set in 2012, and became just the 11th player in FBS history to rush for 1,700 yards or more in consecutive seasons when he piled up 1,730 rushing yards in 2013.
+As the assistant head coach and offensive coordinator for the Tops, along with Doughty’s improvement, running back Antonio Andrews, now with the Tennessee Titans, broke his own school record, set in 2012, and became just the 11th player in FBS history to rush for 1,700 yards or more in consecutive seasons when he piled up 1,730 rushing yards in 2013.

 For his efforts, Andrews was named the Sun Belt Conference Player of the Year and earned five All-American team distinctions.
 Andrews is also the school's first ever first-round invitee to the Reese's Senior Bowl, the nation's preeminent all-star game for graduating seniors.